isaacknjama/os/apps/api/README.md

 ## Dev

+Rename `example.env` to `.env` and update the values with your own credentials.
 Run `bun start` to launch the app and all underlying microservices in development mode.
 This uses docker compose

 ## Docs